Music: 21st Century Breakdown

 - In an unintentional example, NME made a blog post after the album's cover was revealed, accusing the band of plagiarising from the cover of blur's Think Tank, which shows a couple wearing diving helmets embracing, drawn by Banksy.
 The cover artist denied any intentional similarities, saying that the cover was based on a photo of a couple within his social circle kissing at a party, rendered as a stencil.

-- Step Up to the Microphone: Bassist Mike Dirnt sings most of "Modern World".
+- Step Up to the Microphone: Mike Dirnt sings lead vocals on "Modern World".

 - Three Chords and the Truth: It's Green Day.
 You should expect this by this point.
 However, not as much as previous works.